dieterich-lab/CircTest/README.md

 # Usage

-Your table may have as many columns describing the circle or just one column containing the circle ID followed by as many columns of read counts.
+Your table may have many columns describing the circle or just one column containing the circle ID followed by many columns of read counts.

 Example tables: